WyWyGuy/tampermonkey-auto-a11y-tools-script/README.md

 |Lang Attributes             | Highlights potential other languages that are missing a lang attribute.                      |
 |Table Problems              | Highlights tables that need scope attributes or have merged cells.                           |

-This script also uses extraWords.txt as part of the lang attributes checking.
+This script also uses englishWords.txt as part of the lang attributes checking.

 # ColorChecker.user.js